imd1whonocks/drawing-board/README.md

 1. `Pen`: Makes permanent strokes with different width like 1, 3, 5 px.
 2. `Highlighter`: Make a stroke with width 5px and color opacity of 50%.
 It gets removed from canvas when user draw next stroke.
 3. `Eraser`: Make strokes which removes the drawing part. *Default eraser width is 15px.*
-4. `Color picker tool`: Color of pen and highlighter stroke can be choosen.
+4. `Color picker`: Color of pen and highlighter stroke can be choosen.
 It can be different for different stroke.
+5. `Clear`: Clear all strokes from the board.
 ---
 ## Available Scripts
 ### `npm start`